 For those parents walking to Nursery, please note that we do not have the space to provide storage for buggies, prams or scooters - this is due to fire regulations.
-You may leave them underneath the covered bike shed by the Convent Entrance, but this will be left at your own risk.
+You may leave them underneath the covered bike shed, but this will be left at your own risk.
 Scooters must not be used in the school playground.